 This weed is super-efficient.
 It's able to complete its lifecycle in less than a month and disperse thousands of seeds from its seedpods.
-It grows anywhere and everywhere, from bare soil to garden wall ideas.
-It's often imported in potted plants bought from garden centers, which can go on to take root in the garden.
+It grows anywhere and everywhere, from bare soil to garden walls.
+Its seeds are often imported in potted plants bought from garden centers, which can go on to take root in the garden.

 To control its spread, it's essential to pull up the young plants before they get a chance to flower and set seed.
-This occurs from March to August.
+This occurs from spring to summer.
 Cultivating the soil will bring up new seeds, although mulching will help to prevent them from germinating.

 How do you get rid of shepherd's purse?

 This has been used as a medicinal herb since ancient times.
-It's a prolific weed that's not fussy, growing in sun or in shade garden ideas, and on most soils.
+It's a prolific weed that's not fussy, growing in sun or in shade, and on most soil types.
 From a rosette of hairy leaves, it sends up flowers on tall stems, followed by pods that hold up to a dozen seeds.

 Buried in the soil, seeds can remain viable for years, so aim to pull up weeds before they flower.
 Or, regularly hoe seedlings soon after they appear to sever rosettes from their taproots.

 How do you get rid of groundsel?

 A native annual, groundsel is busy flowering and setting seed throughout the year.
 Even seeds that have been buried in soil for up to six months will germinate when exposed to light.

 When looking to remove this weed, it's important to tease out the plants before the small yellow flowers and fluffy seed heads appear.
 Left to get a foothold, the leaves become host to rust fungus, which can spread to your plants.